bgriffen/oldwebsite/_posts/2014-11-04-creating-digests-of-ads.md

 [![Digest](/assets/adspython/monthly_arxiv_digest.png)](/assets/adspython/monthly_arxiv_digest.png)

-I usually read my papers through Feedly.com which has a new feature which tells you roughly how many people have also bookmarked that paper.
+I usually read new papers through my RSS reader [Feedly.com](http://www.feedly.com) which has a new feature which tells you roughly how many people have also bookmarked that paper.
 I think this is a rough proxy for 'interest'.

 [![Most popular](/assets/adspython/feedly_popular_papers.png)](/assets/adspython/feedly_popular_papers.png)

  I wanted to generate a rank ordered list of the papers people read on ADS using their metrics which are now available.
 I wrote my own script to do just that and it goes as follows.

 {% highlight Python %}
 # Core libraries
 from time import localtime